If it’s rich culture, incredible wildlife and breathtaking scenery you’re after then you won’t be disappointed with the 6 best Tanzania safari parks.

 There are a few different ways to book your safari in Tanzania, depending on budget and preference.
 If you book with a tour company then make sure you specify which type of accommodation you’d prefer.
 Most will be to cater to your preference.

 There are several luxurious hotels in each of the safari parks, offering three course meals every night, outdoor pools and gyms, and views to die for!
+Serengeti Serena Lodge manages to retain the charm that many of the modern hotels have lost, while still being incredibly luxurious!

 Your other option is to choose a Tanzania camping safari, giving you the chance to get really up, close and personal with Tanzania’s incredible wildlife.
 This is definitely the more adventurous option!